Location Yangon, Myanmar

 Open to Canadian Citizens and Permanent Residents of Canada only

 Colors Rainbow (CRB) is an emerging LGBT rights umbrella organization which works on building a common understanding and acceptance of dignity and human rights to end discrimination against LGBT people in Myanmar.
 CRB envisions a tolerant, non-discriminatory society that respects, promotes and protects LGBT rights in Myanmar.
-In this post, you will work with them to make that vision a reality.
+In this placement, you will work with them to make that vision a reality.

 As an organizational development advisor, you will support in building fundraising and reporting skill for the organization.
 During the placement, you will work closely with the development coordinator to build funding proposals, map donors, and enhance monitoring, evaluation and reporting practices to ensure that CRB has the evidence necessary to illustrate the efficacy of their work.
-On any given day you may be supporting a brain storming session to think through innovative ideas for CRB programming, you may be sitting at your computer crafting proposals that get funded, or you may be editing reports to ensure that they reflect the work being done on the ground.
+On any given day you may be supporting a brainstorming session to think through innovative ideas for CRB programming, you may be sitting at your computer crafting proposals that get funded, or you may be editing reports to ensure that they reflect the work being done on the ground.

 As a volunteer, you will: